Skip to main content

 Authors: Muhammad Ilham Fahreza, Sinar Noe Corzo-Garcia, Masoud Kahalimoghadam, Hiroki Sakai, Greg Foliente, Russell G. Thompson and Enna Hirata

-Title: From PI Vision to Deployment: Buyability, Readiness and Maturity for Scalable Implementation
+Practical & Innovation Contributions: From PI Vision to Deployment: Buyability, Readiness and Maturity for Scalable Implementation (Room 504)

 Moderator: Fernando Liesa

-• Buyability and Adoption of PI-led Logistics Innovations
+• Understanding How to Accelerate the Buyability and Adoption of PI-led Logistics Innovations - 10'

 12:30 – 13:00 | Plenary